Jerry Weiss (artist)

 Jerry Weiss (born October 21, 1959) is an American figurative, landscape, and portrait painter and a writer.
 He studied classical drawing, and his career has centered on both the figure (usually from life studies), and landscape (often painted in the outdoors).
 He says he is "intrigued by the portrait and figure as a most sacred subject."

-Weiss' paintings are held in such collections as the New Britain Museum of American Art and the Harvard Club of New York.
+Weiss' paintings are held in such collections as the New Britain Museum of American Art and the Harvard Club of New York City.
 He is a contributing editor of The Artist's Magazine, for which he writes a "Master Class" feature with an overview of old masters.
 He is the son of the comic book artist Morris Weiss.

 Life and art

-Jerry Weiss's parents met at the Art Students League of New York.
+Weiss's parents met at the Art Students League of New York.
 His mother wanted to be a fashion artist, but dedicated herself to family while continuing to paint.
 Weiss said that he inherited an irreverence for life from his father, cartoonist Morris Weiss.

 Weiss was born in New Jersey, but soon after the family moved to North Miami, Florida.
 He was influenced by the graphic freedom and assured skill of cartoonists, whose work he saw in his father's large collection.
 Morris asked for his son's advice when buying works by Dean Cornwell (1892–1960) and had once sat for James Montgomery Flagg (1877–1960).
 As a child, he had over his bed a Saturday Evening Post cover by J. C. Leyendecker (1874–1951) and later a drawing by Norman Rockwell.

 Weiss was put off narrative work after seeing his father's daily hard-working routine for comics such as Mickey Finn and Joe Palooka.
 He sought more enjoyment and personal freedom, and decided to learn classical drawing.
 A museum director recommended he study with Roberto Martinez, who had been a student of the sculptor Marino Marini.
 From Martinez, Weiss learned to draw life-size, a practice he later taught.
 He studied at the Art Students League of New York, where he studied light and form.
 He also studied with Harvey Dinnerstein, whose "emphatic draftsmanship" he admired, at the National Academy of Design in New York City.

 Weiss began his career during the 1980s as a figurative painter.
 Ten years later, he took on landscapes – a genre in which he is self-taught – eventually realizing he could treat them as he did a figure in an interior, in terms of composition, pattern and shape.
 In 1994 he started teaching at the Lyme Academy College of Fine Arts.
 He held a one-man exhibition at the Boca Raton Museum of Art in 1999.
 The executive director of the museum wrote of his paintings: "Jerry Weiss is a product of his age ...
 Weiss with a great heritage goes to the past for design concepts for form, but looks to the present for his investigation of content."

 Weiss said the hardest portraits to work on were impatient sitters with no interest in the art.
 He explained: